nezaj/web-bitelog/src/data/notes.md

+### 7/4/2021

+This week started off strong, but went off the rails over the weekend.
+Averaged 2358cals per day, and carbs came out to 300g due to weekend excess.
+I'm definitely feeling the bloat as I write this.
+We had a friend bring candy from Israel on Thursday evening and that set in motion a series of excess decisions.
+Friday night I went to a friends party and also over-indulged into the hunger.
+I honestly let myself go, and I think if I came in with a plan for both evenings I would have done better.

+Monday -> Thursday were pretty clean, but was definitely getting hungry on Thursday.
+My weight was dropping a ton too, getting as low as 143.4lb.
+My weekly average weight came out to 145.1lb, which is a 1.5lb drop from last week.
+This include the heavier weigh-ins on Saturday and Sunday following the excess days.
+So although some poor decisions were made, I should be on track for the six pack.
+Will do better next week!

+Exercise-wise 3x Lifting, 2x Cardio, 1x BJJ/Judo.
+Was definitely a bummer that I didn't get to fit more training.
+Was busy with work and social activities and had to skip classes.
+I started using FitnessAI for lifting at the gym and it's been great.
+Takes all the hassle out of planning / recording workouts.
+The app itself feels fun, and I look forward to the workouts.
+On Saturday and Sunday I did 2x cardio to help make up for the nights beforehand.
+I think doing more exercise to help offset extra calories is a good strategy for me.

+Goal for next week: Let's get 7/7 green days!

 ### 6/27/2021

 This was a great week.
 Averaged 1983cals/day and macros were on point.
 All seven days were green days despite eating out twice.
 Planning ahead made a big difference, by knowing ahead of time I was eating out I was able to budget calories appropriately.
 For the days I ate in, eating two snapkitchens a day (with fruit + protein) and a protein shake has fulfilled my calorie/macro targets and kept me satiated.